bmschmidt/CA-formats/mds/the-identity-issue-an-introduction.md

 historicization and deconstruction of the terms of sexual difference" [^27].
-However, one way to analyze the various attributes accorded to a gender that is reconstructed throughout history is to search through large amounts of data using that very binary category-that is, investigating "the origins and consequences" of the social category of the gender binary and its surrounding practices.[^28] Deborah Verhoeven has commented that Scott's notion of gender as an analytic category
+However, one way to analyze the various attributes accorded to a gender that is reconstructed throughout history is to search through large amounts of data using that very binary category--that is, investigating "the origins and consequences" of the social category of the gender binary and its surrounding practices.[^28] Deborah Verhoeven has commented that Scott's notion of gender as an analytic category